cernylab/dnatco/README.md

 ```
 #### Note about configuration
 Mind that the JSON format **does not** support comments and the annotated example above **is not** a valid JSON file.
 Unless specifically overridden in the configuration file,
-ReDNATCO will use sensible defaults for all configuration options.
+DNATCO will use sensible defaults for all configuration options.
 It is not necessary to list every single option in your configuration file, override only the options that you need.

 Citation
 ---